 - For SLOs consisting of two metrics (numerator and denominator), the Data explorer shows only the numerator.

 Davis provides quick notifications on anomalies detected, along with actionable root causes.
-If your SLO has turned red, you've probably received a Davis problem notification in your inbox informing you about the issue and showing its root cause.
+If your SLO has turned red, this is most likely because Davis has already raised a problem for the underlying metrics, showing you the root cause.

 SLO calculation depends on real-time metric queries, so the filter used on an SLO is crucial for calculation performance.
 If your SLO list is very slow, check the entity filters on your defined SLOs.